Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Application to the Error-Prone Dietary Intake Exposures

-In Figure~\ref{fig:forest}A, we summarize estimates from the five diet-driven health outcome models from Section~\ref{app:models}.
-First, we computed the ``gold standard'' model estimates using the error-free covariates $X_1, \dots, X_5$ on all $N = 2388$ individuals from the original NHANES data.
-The estimated slopes $\widehat{\beta}_{1j}$ for each of the five nutrient intake exposures was approximately 0.
+The coefficient estimates for the dietary intake exposures from all five models are displayed in Figure~\ref{fig:forest}A. For interpretability, all exposures were rescaled from their original NHANES units just before fitting the models (Table~\ref{tab:nhanes models}).
+Calcium, caffeine, and food folate originally had maximums in the thousands, so they were transformed to $100$-unit increments.
+Saturated fat and alcohol only had maximums in the hundreds, so they were instead rescaled to $10$-unit increments.
+In addition to the partially validated analyses, we also included the gold standard (fully validated) analysis, which used simulated $\bX$ for all individuals as a benchmark.
+Between different validation study designs, the magnitude of some estimated associations differed slightly.
+In particular, SRS could have a reversed direction to the ETS designs, and, in instances where this happened, SRS disagreed with the gold standard analysis, as well.

-Then, we considered analyses with a validation study of $n = 250$ individuals, sampled following the three designs in Section~\ref{app:val_des}.
-For the remaining $2138$ unvalidated individuals, error-free nutrient intake exposures were multiply imputed $75$ times, with the imputation models tailored to the different sampling strategies.
-In general, the three imputation analyses led to estimates for $\beta_{1j}$ that differed slightly from the gold standard values.
-However, they would become more similar if more validation data were available (i.e., $n$ increased).
+The total coefficient variability for the partially validated analysis using SRS was $\sum_{j=1}^{5}\widehat{V}(\hat{\beta}_{1j}) = 53.9$, which was actually slightly lower than that of $55.7$ using the ETS-$X_1^*$ design.
+Since the primary model of $Y_1$ and $X_1$ seemed to capture only a slight association (even for the gold standard analysis), it makes sense that the tailoring our design to that model may not be beneficial here.
+With the ETS-$PC_1^*$ design, the total coefficient variability was smallest of the partially validated analyses at $46.4$.

-The relative widths of the 95\% CIs are provided in Figure~\ref{fig:forest}B. The ETS-$PC_1^*$ design offered the narrowest 95\% CIs in all five models.
-It had the largest advantages over SRS and ETS-$X_1^*$ in Model $4$, which was interesting given that the fourth nutrient intake exposure $X_4^*$ (alcohol) was not very correlated with any of the others and had the smallest loading on $PC_1^*$.
-The ETS-$X_1^*$ design did not offer improvement over the SRS design for the first model (or the fourth) but led to slightly narrower 95\% CIs for the others.
-It was particularly surprising for ETS-$X_1^*$ to not perform best for the corresponding model with $X_1$, as it did in simulations.
-However, the error-prone nutrient intake exposure could be so noisy that sampling on the extremes of $X_1^*$ did not necessarily lead us to validate the extremes of $X_1$.
+Additionally, the ETS-$PC_1^*$ design offered narrower $95\%$ CIs than SRS or ETS-$X_1^*$ in most models (Figure~\ref{fig:forest}B).
+It had the largest advantages in Model $4$, which was interesting given that $X_4^*$ (alcohol) was not very correlated with the other exposures and had the smallest loading on $PC_1^*$.
+However, according to the gold standard, this association seemed to be strongest of the five considered (i.e., it had the largest $\hat{\beta}_{1j}$ in magnitude), so perhaps that made the benefit easier to see.
+In Models $1-3$ and $5$, the ETS-$X_1^*$ design did not offer much improvement over SRS in terms of CI width and could even be worse.
+Interestingly, the one model where it \textit{did} seem to help was not the the one corresponding with $X_1$.
+While unexpected, particularly given the simulation results, the error-prone dietary intake exposure could be so noisy that sampling on the extremes of $X_1^*$ did not necessarily lead us to validate the extremes of $X_1$, which would be the real source of the efficiency gain.
+Further, the estimated coefficient on $X_1$ in this model seemed to be the smallest of the five exposures considered.